52North/sensor-web-tutorial/docs/85_helgoland_client.md

 > ####### Activity 4
 >
-> 1. Click on your choosen station
+> 1. Select the station by clicking on the symbol in the map

 ### Select Time Series Data